evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 The maximum DC charging speed is 130kW.
 A full charge from 0 - 100% would take 52 minutes, while a more common scenario of 10-80% would take 31 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 57%, resulting in an actual charge speed, including time loss on 80kW.
 Each charge session would take 26 minutes and 52 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 10 hours and 33 minutes to drive.
 This trip will require six charge session(s) charging from 2% to 49%.
-The total time lost for charging will be 134 minutes.
+The total time lost for charging up the battery will be 134 minutes.

 ### Onboard charger